-Your child has been placed in a hip spica (SPY-ka) cast.
-This has been called a body cast in the past.
-A hip spica cast keeps your child’s pelvis and one or both legs from moving.
-This type of cast is used if a child has a broken bone in the thigh or has had hip surgery.
-The cast holds your child's leg(s) in the right position for healing.
-It is made of Fiberglas® casting tape.
-It will be put on in the operating room.
+Your child has a hip spica (SPY-ka) cast.
+This was called a body cast in the past.
+A hip spica cast keeps your child’s hips (pelvis) and one or both legs in the right position to heal.
+They will not be able to move their thighs or bend at the hips.

-This cast will cause changes in your lives for a while, especially if your child is used to doing most things for themself.
-Your child is now very dependent on you and other people.
-They will need help with eating, bathing and going to the bathroom, as well as other daily activities.
+Caring for a child with a spica cast can be challenging for them and the whole family, especially if your child is used to doing most things for themselves.
+They will now need help with meals, bathing, going to the bathroom, and other activities.
 Someone will have to turn and position them regularly.
-They cannot be left alone at home because of the danger of falls and injury.
+They can’t be left alone at home because of the danger of falls and injury.

 Items Needed for Home Care

-- Diapers, 2 sizes (if your child is not toilet trained or does not have good bowel or bladder control)
+- Diapers – 2 diapers for children that are not toilet trained or who don’t have good bowel or bladder control.

-- Wagon or stroller (for infants or toddlers)
+- Wagon or stroller (for babies or toddlers).

 Turning and Positioning